Lisa Genova, author of Still Alice, attended Harvard University.

 Alice Howland has early-onset Alzheimer's.

 Another scientist may have written this book with a sense of detachment, but not Lisa Genova.
 She is skilled at bringing us deep inside Alice's mind.
-We not only learn what it's like to have Alzheimer's, we experience it.
+We not only learn what it's like to have Alzheimer's, but we also experience it.

 Struggling with lose and isolation, Alice 'typed the words "early-onset Alzheimer's disease into Google.
 It pulled up a lot of facts and statistics.